NSW-eTendering/NSW-eTendering-API/README.md

 # NSW-eTendering-API
 A developer portal for the NSW eTendering search API.
 This repository will provide users of the data with documentation, code examples, bug notifications and feature requests.
+The [Wiki](https://github.com/NSW-eTendering/NSW-eTendering-API/wiki) provides technical details about search parameters and expected results.

 ## About
 NSW eTendering is an online tendering system used by NSW Government agencies to make available information about tendering opportunities.